Dynamics of Dirac solitons in networks: Soliton dynamics and vertex transmission

-one can obtain traveling wave (soliton) solutions of the nonlinear Dirac equation in the moving frame determined by the constraints (\ref{eq90}).
 It is important to note that this transformation does not affect the scaling dependence on the coupling parameters $g_j$.
 For that reason, we expect the form of Eqs.~(\ref{eq90}) to still be valid in the case of traveling/moving wave solutions.